 Designed to help students develop the skills necessary to deal with their individual problems or issues using the group process.
 Problem-solving strategies and the group will assist in resolving behavioral and emotional problems.
 This program addresses mental health issues through therapeutic components of individual and group therapy.

 Include art, recreation, music, drama, individual fitness programs and board games.
 Therapeutic modalities will be used, which utilize self-expression to develop and enhance skills directed toward student treatment plan goals.

-Extended Day Therapeutic Class Program
+Therapeutic Extended Day Class Program

-A Special Education class for emotionally disturbed students, which provides continuous therapeutic and crisis intervention support for students exhibiting severe emotional challenges.
+A Special Education class for emotionally disturbed students, provides continuous therapeutic and crisis intervention support for students exhibiting severe emotional challenges.
 Students who have not responded to Tier 2 and 3 interventions are often transitioning from or to a higher level of care.
-The Extended Day Program at Altus Academy provides an alternative choice that helps maintain the students in a least restrictive environment, while providing a therapeutic environment that meets this population’s needs.
+The Extended Day Class Program at Altus Academy provides an alternative choice that helps maintain the students in a least restrictive environment, while providing a therapeutic environment that meets this population’s needs.

 These challenges are often presented as significant learning and behavioral difficulties.
 These classes teach academic and independent living skills through functional settings and activities.
-Access to core curriculum, are taught both in the classroom as well as in real settings, such as the library, restaurants, stores, and various work experience sites.
+Access to core curriculum, are taught both in the classroom, as well as, in real settings such as the library, restaurants, stores, and various work experience sites.

 Key features of this program include a longer instructional day, a credentialed teacher, licensed mental health professional and additional mental health facilitators in the classroom.
 This combination allows for on-going daily therapeutic interventions, which will assist the students to effectively access their education.

 The daily interventions are designed to help the students with long-term mental health disorders to live their lives successfully.
-These interventions and continuous collaboration with the students, their stakeholders, least restrictive environment placement team members, and district representatives ensures the successful and timely transition to less restrictive mainstream environments.
+These interventions and continuous collaboration with students, their stakeholders, least restrictive environment placement team members, and district representatives ensures the successful and timely transition to less restrictive mainstream environments.